ediboc/EA-test/README.md

 Notebook **3-2youtube_comments_classifier.ipynb** where we preprocess videos comments, it is classified as positive or negative comments and a table of results is presented by video.

 #### Issues and Improvement opportunities:
-It can be found in a word document with the same name
+It can be found on a word document with the same name